LoNLI: An Extensible Framework for Testing Diverse Logical Reasoning Capabilities for NLI: Introduction

-Several researchers believe a dynamic \textit{adversarially} created benchmark will properly reflect performance, explaining the performance degradation. \citet{nie2019adversarial} proposed an adversarial human-in-the-loop dataset creation process where humans play a game with a state-of-the-art system(s) to create increasingly complex examples.
-This however does not sufficiently address the problem as the initial models still fail at simpler examples \cite{kaushik2019learning,probinglogical,ribeiro-etal-2020-beyond}, leaving the question ``\textit{can the system perform a particular type of reasoning?}'' unanswered.
-Inspired from behavioral testing, \citet{ribeiro-etal-2020-beyond} proposed the creation of template-based test-suites (called \textsc{CheckList}), that has a broader coverage ranging from the minimal expected functionality to more complicated tests across a range of capabilities.
-Moving beyond phenomena-wise probing and cloze-task formulations, the methodology produces a capability-wise behavioral summary that aggregates different shortcomings of the SOTA models across capabilities in a disentagled manner.
-In this work, we show that with the right selection of required reasoning (or cognitive) capabilities, such behavioral testing can help find out which reasoning abilities cause the performance degradation gap; thereby also establishing a task-capability relation \cite{Schlangen-2021}.
-A templated test-suite following the behavioral testing methodology conforms to the traditional definition of \textit{benchmarking} in computing, where it is not necessary to provide a training split; rather might be discouraged, as behavioral functional testing is often independent of software development.
+Inspired by behavioral testing, \cite{ribeiro-etal-2020-beyond} proposed the creation of template-based test-suites (called \textsc{CheckList}) that have broader coverage, ranging from minimal expected functionality to more complicated tests across a range of capabilities.
+Moving beyond phenomena-wise probing and cloze-task formulations, the methodology produces a capability-wise behavioral summary that aggregates different shortcomings of the SOTA models across capabilities in a disentangled manner.
+In this work, we show that with the right selection of required reasoning capabilities\footnote{We use the term ``capability'' following \textsc{CheckList}-introduced terminology \cite{ribeiro-etal-2020-beyond}.
+According to \cite{ribeiro-etal-2020-beyond}, a capability is simply a feature a model is expected to possess.
+Such capabilities may include logical reasoning abilities.
+Humans, on the other hand, \textit{may require} cognitive abilities to solve examples requiring such types of reasoning.
+However, the list of capabilities, as defined here, does not directly align with cognitive abilities.} such behavioral testing can help find out which reasoning abilities cause the performance degradation gap, thereby also establishing a task-capability relation \citep{Schlangen-2021}.
+A templated test suite following the behavioral testing methodology conforms to the traditional definition of \textit{benchmarking} in computing, where it is not necessary to provide a training split; rather might be discouraged, as behavioral functional testing is often independent of software development.